Dodge D series: 1965–67

-The D series was mildly redesigned in spring of 1965, hence there are both two-headlight and four-headlight models titled as 1965s.
-Updates for mid-'65 included a wider tailgate and the replacement of the A-series engines with the updated LA series, as well as a six-inch wheelbase stretch on 8 ft bed models.
+The D series was mildly redesigned in the spring of 1965, so there are both two-headlight and four-headlight models titled as 1965s.
+Updates for mid-1965 included a wider tailgate and the replacement of the A-series engines with the updated LA series, as well as a six-inch wheelbase stretch on 8 ft bed models.
 In 1967, the D-series trucks received big-block 383 2-barrel engines as a standard option.

-From 1965 until the early 80s, D-series trucks were assembled in Warren, Michigan by the Chrysler Corporation.
-Foreign models were manufactured by the Automotive Equipment Group (מכשירי תנועה בע"מ) in Israel at a new factory located at Nazareth-I'llit: Automotive Industries (תעשיות רכב נצרת-עלית), using straight-four and -six gasoline engines with manual transmission.
-This factory also produced the Jeep Wagoneer SUV for the Israeli Army, and UK Ford Escort and Ford Transit vehicles for the civilian market.
-The D series were made both for the civilian market and for the Israeli Army.
-The models were D100 & D200 light trucks, D500 truck, and the D600 truck with the straight-six engine and having on-demand four-wheel drive.
+From 1965 until the early 1980s, D-series trucks were assembled in Warren, Michigan, by the Chrysler Corporation.
+Foreign models were manufactured by Automotive Industries Ltd. in Israel at a new factory located at Nazareth-Illit, using straight-four and straight-six gasoline engines mated to a manual transmission.
+This factory also produced the Jeep Wagoneer SUV for the Israeli army, and British Ford Escort and Ford Transit vehicles for the civilian market.
+The D-series trucks were made both for the civilian market and for the Israeli Army.
+The models were D100 and D200 light trucks, D500 truck, and the D600 truck with the straight-six engine and having on-demand four-wheel drive.
 There was also a bus version made (mainly for army use).
 This bus was a 20-seat bus built on the chassis of the D500 truck using the straight-four engine with front and rear hydraulic doors, as well as the complete D500 front end and dashboard.

 1968–71

 The 1968 models received a new front grille—two rows of four holes each.
 A new Adventurer trim package replaced the old Custom Sports Special; basically, it included a padded front seat with vinyl trim (either full bench or buckets with console) and carpeting, plus other hallmarks such as extra chrome trim and courtesy lighting.
 This generation continued to be built in South Africa as well.
-Sold as the D300 or the D500, the lighter model received the 225 Slant-Six, while the heavier-duty D500 has the 318 ci V8.
+Sold as the D300 or the D500, the lighter model received the 225 Slant-Six, while the heavier-duty D500 had the 318 ci V8.
 Power outputs are 127 and 177 hp (net), respectively; SAE claims are 140 and 212 hp.

 By 1970, the Adventurer would be expanded into three separate packages: the base Adventurer, the Adventurer Sport and the top-line Adventurer SE.
 The Adventurer SE included such things as a chrome grille, wood trim on the dashboard, the padded vinyl front seat with color-keyed seatbelts, full courtesy lighting, extra insulation, dual horns, full carpeting, luxury door panel trim, a vinyl-embossed trim strip ran along the sides of the truck, full wheel discs and a woodgrain-insert panel on the tailgate.
 The 1970 models also featured a new four-section grille (two rows of two holes each).